BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_1_Sending_a_Transaction_to_a_Multisig.md

 ## Summary: Sending a Transaction with a Multisig

-Multisigs addresses lock funds to multiple private keys — possibly requiring all of those private keys for redemption, and possibly requiring just some from the set.
+Multisig addresses lock funds to multiple private keys — possibly requiring all of those private keys for redemption, and possibly requiring just some from the set.
 They're easy enough to create with `bitcoin-cli` and they're entirely normal to send to.
-This ease is due in large part to the invisible use of P2SH (pay-to-script) addresses, a large topic that will get more coverage in the future.
+This ease is due in large part to the invisible use of P2SH (pay-to-script-hash) addresses, a large topic that will get more coverage in the future.

 _What is the power of multisignatures?_ Multisignatures allow the modeling of a variety of financial arrangements such as corporations, partnerships, committees, and other groups.
 A 1-of-2 multisig might be a married couple's joint bank account, while a 2-of-2 multisig might be used for large expenditures by a Limited Liability Partnership.
 Multisignatures also form one of the bases of Smart Contracts.
 For example, a real estate deal could be closed with a 2-of-3 multisig, where the signatures are submitted by the buyer, the seller, and an escrow agent.
 Once the escrow agent agrees that all of the conditions have been met, he frees up the funds for the seller; or alternatively, the buyer and seller can jointly free the funds.